Rocket Attack On Afghan Capital As President Performs Eid Prayers - UrduPoint

 "Based on our initial information, we have no casualties," he added.

-The palace was attacked last year as hundreds gathered for Ghani's inauguration for a second term as president, prompting some to flee.
+The palace was also attacked last year as hundreds gathered for Ghani's inauguration for a second term as president.

 The Taliban have announced ceasefires during past Islamic holidays, offering respite to Afghans who can visit family in relative safety, but no such offer was made on this occasion.